gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 `player_coord`.
 Before we can add additional entities to the game, rendering logic needs to be generalized to render all entities which can be rendered.

-Start by giving a way for `GameState` to tell the renderer what needs to be rendered.
+Start by providing a way for `GameState` to tell the renderer what needs to be rendered.
 Define a new type in `game.rs`:
 {% pygments rust %}
 // game.rs